Uniswap/docs/docs/contracts/v2/concepts/03-advanced-topics/03-understanding-returns.md

 title: Understanding Returns
 ---

-Uniswap incentivizes users to add liquidity to trading pools by rewarding providers with the fees generated when other users trade with those pools.
+Uniswap incentivize users to add liquidity to trading pools by rewarding providers with the fees generated when other users trade with those pools.
 Market making, in general, is a complex activity.
 There is a risk of losing money during large and sustained movement in the underlying asset price compared to simply holding an asset.

 # Risks